-Christian Scholarship Fund of Arizona has two types of scholarship opportunities available:
+Christian Scholarship Fund of Arizona has three types of scholarship opportunities available:

 1. Traditional tax credit scholarship – If your school of choice is a qualifying school and is one that CSFA partners with, you can apply for a traditional scholarship.
 All scholarship decisions are made by CSFA and must be used for tuition expenses only.
 There is no set amount for the scholarship, so you should expect to pay a portion of the tuition.

 2. Switcher credit – The switcher credit, which became law in 2012, has a number of qualifying factors.
-Find out more about the switcher credit here.
+Find out more about the switcher credit in the application packet.

 Below is a list of the schools that we currently partner with.
 If your school is not listed here, please contact us.

 To begin the application process, download the necessary forms.

 Here is a partial list of our supported schools.
 Click on a name to visit the school's homepage:

 “As the mother of a special needs child, it is sometimes a frustrating struggle to know what’s best for your child and without the proper funds it is an impossible task to secure what’s best.
 With the help of a Christian Scholarship Fund of Arizona, I was able to place Inez in a private Christian school where her special needs are not just met but far exceeded.
 CSFA has made it possible for Inez to flourish academically, emotionally and spiritually.
 They have made her school experience a blessing to me.”